Good question, although roasting pigs is its "bread and butter" so to speak, you can actually do much more with it!

 Use the different accessories like the rotisserie baskets, grill racks or chaffing pans to further expand your methods of cooking.

 Once you start experimenting you will find that the roaster is anything but a machine to solely cook pigs and is sure to be your new favorite piece of equipment.

 The 5ft roasting pole can accommodate up to a 160lb pig, capacity for roasting whole animals is more about size than weight.

 If it can fit into the machine and spin freely the roaster can cook it!

-The rotisserie basket accessory allows you to roast 40 whole 3lb chickens, 12 striploins of beef, 4 suckling pigs, 7-12 turkeys, 160lb of pork but or 32 racks of ribs and a partridge in a pear tree!
+The rotisserie basket accessory allows you to roast 40 whole 3lb chickens, 12 striploins of beef, 4 suckling pigs, 7-12 turkeys, 160lb of pork butt or 32 racks of ribs.

 The machine itself is equipped with a custom designed US Bison motor made with all metal gears and enough torque to tow a truck.